eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 described in [Section 4.4](#44-data-presentation-flows).
 For this, the intermediary will use their own access certificate (point 1. above) and the registration certificate of the 'end' Relying Party (point 2. above).

-4. If a Wallet Unit, during a transaction, receives a registration certificate indicating that the Relying Party uses the services of an intermediary, it verifies that the name and the identifier of the intermediary in the registration certificate are identical to the name and identifier in the access certificate.
+4. If a Wallet Unit during a transaction, obtains information that the Relying Party uses the services of an intermediary, it verifies that the name and the identifier of the intermediary in the registration certificate are identical to the name and identifier in the access certificate.
 If this verification fails, the Wallet Unit treats this as a Relying Party authentication failure.
 If this verification succeeds, the Wallet Unit displays to the User the name of the intermediary next to the name of the 'end' Relying Party when asking for User approval to present the requested attributes.

+    The Wallet Unit obtains information whether the Relying Party uses the services of an intermediary, along with the name of the 'end' Relying Party, from:
+    + the registration certificate - if provided in the presentation request, or
+    + the information contained in the presentation request (note: this will need an extension of [ISO/IEC 18013-5] and [OpenID4VP])

 5. When a Wallet Unit presents a PID or attestation to the intermediary, the intermediary verifies the authenticity of the PID or attestation, its revocation status, device binding, and User binding, as well as any combined presentation